hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/aws.md

 AWS provides availability and reliability recommendations in the Well-Architected framework.
-Working in accordance with those recommendations the Terraform Enterprise Reference Architecture is designed to handle different failure scenarios that have different probabilities.
-As the architecture evolves it may provide a higher level of service continuity.
+Working in accordance with those recommendations the *Terraform Enterprise* Reference Architecture is designed to handle different failure scenarios that have different probabilities.
+As the architecture evolves it will provide a higher level of service continuity.

-#### Region Failure

-Terraform Enterprise is currently architected to provide high availability within a single AWS Region.
-Using multiple AWS Regions will give you greater control over your recovery time in the event of a hard dependency failure on a regional AWS service.
-In this section, we’ll discuss various implementation patterns and their typical availability.

-An identical infrastructure should be provisioned in a secondary AWS Region.
-Depending on recovery time objectives and tolerances for additional cost to support AWS Region failure, the infrastructure can be running (Warm Standby) or stopped (Cold Standby).
-In the event of the primary AWS Region hosting the Terraform Enterprise application failing, the secondary AWS Region will require some configuration before traffic is directed to it along with some global services such as DNS.

-- [RDS cross-region read replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html#USER_ReadRepl.XRgn) can be used in a warm standby architecture or [RDS database backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.BackupRestore.html) can be used in a cold standby architecture.

-- [S3 cross-region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html) must be configured so the object storage component of the Storage Layer is available in the secondary AWS Region.

-- DNS must be redirected to the Load Balancer acting as the entry point for the infrastructure deployed in the secondary AWS Region.

 #### Data Corruption

-The Terraform Enterprise application architecture relies on multiple service endpoints (RDS, S3) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.
+The *Terraform Enterprise* application architecture relies on multiple service endpoints (RDS, S3) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.